Is a boom lift the right machine for you? Which aerial lift do you need, and how can you operate it safely?

-In general, patience, planning, and a safety-first attitude will always be good for business in the long term.
+In general, patience, planning, and a safety-first attitude will always be good for business in the long-term.
 Analyze the work site from every angle.
 Get a second opinion.
 Ask questions.
 If you think something may be unsafe, take the time to make it right.

-Boom lifts are prone to tipping when used improperly.
+Boom lifts are prone to tipping when misused.
 Too much weight at the end of a long lever can lead to disaster.
 A small amount of force at the end of the arm, a result of anything from extra equipment to a gust of wind, can lead to a tremendous force at the base.
 Consider the physics of every operation.

 Let your boss fault you for your caution, rather than the risks you take.